emer/axon/README.md

 ## Variables

-The `leabra.Neuron` struct contains all the neuron (unit) level variables, and the `leabra.Layer` contains a simple Go slice of these variables.
-Optionally, there can be `leabra.Pool` pools of subsets of neurons that correspond to hypercolumns, and support more local inhibitory dynamics (these used to be called UnitGroups in the C++ version).
+The `axon.Neuron` struct contains all the neuron (unit) level variables, and the `axon.Layer` contains a simple Go slice of these variables.
+Optionally, there can be `axon.Pool` pools of subsets of neurons that correspond to hypercolumns, and support more local inhibitory dynamics (these used to be called UnitGroups in the C++ version).

 * `Act`   = overall rate coded activation value -- what is sent to other neurons -- typically in range 0-1
 * `Ge` = total excitatory synaptic conductance -- the net excitatory input to the neuron -- does *not* include Gbar.E